yell-armageddon/Ansible/readme.md

 - luks1 disk fails: replace the disk and either copy the borg archive from zfs or create a new borg archive.
 - the server goes up in flames or malware encrypts the whole file system: This is why one should keep a separate disk at an external location.
 Swap out the luks or zfs disk in regular intervals.

-To detect disk failures, the observe [the relevant SMART values](https://www.backblaze.com/blog/what-smart-stats-indicate-hard-drive-failures/).
+To detect disk failures, observe [the relevant SMART values](https://www.backblaze.com/blog/what-smart-stats-indicate-hard-drive-failures/).
 These are checked and logged daily.
 An email is sent out if one of the values has changed.